What is user import?

 How it works

-Preparation: Create a CSV file
+Preparation: Create a CSV or Excel file

 Each row represents one user.
 The first row must contain the column headers (email & names of the custom data attributes).
 The column listing the user emails is seen as an identifier and must have the column header “email” in place.
 All other column headers are flexible in namings.
 The positioning in the file does not matter.
 Also, you can skip columns within the import progress.